sderosiaux/golb/pages/2015-02-26-react-server-side-with-es6-syntax/index.md

 This article is an artefact.
 If you want to remember, now is the time.

 - React was in version 0.13.0rc1.
 - nodejs was still using *harmony* flags to enable ES2015 features.
 - Babel was not modular yet.
 - We were still using Browserify.

 It will definitely bring back some memories !

+Nonetheless, if you want to know more about V8 "Harmony" features, ES2015 features, and React transpilation result, I suggest you to keep reading, it's still valid.{.info}

 ---
 Summary {.summary}